-- Your spouse died in 2022 or 2023 and you did not remarry in 2024. - You have a child or stepchild that you can claim as a dependent.
-This does not include a foster child. - Your child lived in your home for all of 2024.
+- Your spouse died in 2023 or 2024 and you did not remarry in 2025. - You have a child or stepchild (not a foster child) that you can claim as a dependent or could claim except that for 2025, the child had gross income of \$5,200 or more, the child filed a joint return, or the taxpayer could be claimed as a dependent on someone else's return. - Your child lived in your home for all of 2025.
 If there is a temporary absence for special circumstances, the child is not considered to be away from home, such as for school, vacations, medical care, business, military service, or detention in a juvenile facility. - You paid over half the cost of keeping up a home. - You filed a joint return with your deceased spouse in the year of death or you could have filed a joint return that year.

-If your spouse dies in 2024, you are married and can file a joint return for 2024 and you cannot file as a Qualifying Surviving Spouse until 2025.
+If your spouse dies in 2025, you are married and can file a joint return for 2025 and you cannot file as a Qualifying Surviving Spouse until 2026.